 Along with money concerns, I found being alone each day difficult.
 I crave solitude on occasion, but that usually comes after several hours of being with others.
 Solitude packed on top of more solitude felt like a gift of an even larger empty room.
 Alienation and lack of regular connection set me emotionally adrift, like an astronaut losing a tether to a space ship and floating without direction.

-Throughout this journey, my dogs kept me sane.
+Vitally important throughout this journey, my dogs kept me sane.
 I got out of bed because Rufus demanded it.
-He doesn’t pee on the rug (like he’d do as a puppy) but he will whine, put his nose in my face, and paw at me until I am up.
+He will whine, put his nose in my face, and paw at me until I am up.
 Sometimes he’ll sit next to me and stare intensely.
 There is no hiding from him.

 I made sure the dogs ate well and got exercise, even when I didn’t want to move.
 They in turn, kept me company and made me laugh with their antics.
 Sophie in particular worked hard to check in with me, making sure she was available to be pet and putting her head near mine.
 She clearly knew that I was functioning at less than 100%.
 Her check-ins are regular and she’s sensitive enough to understand when my actions or words are a little off.
 The fact that Rufus appeared concerned as well startled me enough to know that I had to deal with this.

 Medical journals have long noted the connection between animals and positive mental health benefits.
 A 2013 Harvard Medical School study stated that having a dog or cat nearby can lower the blood pressure of people in high-stress situations.
 Perhaps ironically, I wrote two stories about this very issue for two publications: Bark magazine and 5280 last spring.
 Tim Hetzner, the director of the Lutheran Church Charities (LCC) K-9 Comfort Dog program told me how his dogs have helped people around the United States, from midwest flooding victims to survivors of the Parkland, Florida shootings.